 These acting internships prepare students for residency and the level of responsibility expected during postgraduate training.

-During Preparation for Residency, students also complete elective experiences, and are given dedicated professional development time to focus on study for USMLE Step 2 and the residency application process.
+During Preparation for Residency, students also complete elective experiences, and are given dedicated professional development time to focus on study for the United States Medical Licensing Examination (USMLE) Step 2 and the residency application process.